Jun Liu

 Previously, he was a choreographer under 1MILLION Dance Studio.

 Early life

 Jun Liu is a local Malaysian Chinese, born and raised in Seremban, Negeri Sembilan, Malaysia.
 He has an older brother.
 He started learning dance and Chinese martial arts since he was 7 years old.
-Jun Liu's father passed away in early April 2021 whilst he was participating in iQIYI's Chinese male group competition show Youth With You Season 3.
+Jun Liu's father died in early April 2021 whilst he was participating in iQIYI's Chinese male group competition show Youth With You Season 3.

 He studied in Chung Hua High School Seremban for his secondary education.
 He once represented Malaysia National Junior Team and participated in the Asian Junior Wushu Championship, and scored silver in the Changquan category.
 In 2015, after graduating from secondary school, Liu went abroad to South Korea, intending to further his studies.